cryogen-project/cryogen-docs/resources/templates/md/docs/creating-pages.md

 </tr>
 <tr>
 <td>`navbar?`</td>
-<td>Set this to true if you want the link to this page to appear in the navbar.
-Set it to false if you want it in the sidebar.</td>
+<td>Set this to `true` if you want the link to this page to appear in the navbar.
+Set it to `false` if you want it in the sidebar.</td>
 </tr>
 <tr>
 <td>`home?`</td>
-<td>Set this to true if you want to use this page as homepage content.
-This page will only be rendered as home page.
-In addition this page will not be part of your :navbar-pages or sidebar-pages collection.
-Layout will be respected.</td>
+<td>Set this to `true` if you want to use this page as your index rather than a blog post or list of previews.
+Only one page may have this flag set to `true`.
+This page will not be part of your `navbar-pages` or `sidebar-pages` collection.
+The `:layout` key will be respected. `:previews?` must be set to `false` in the `config.edn`.</td>
 </tr>
 </tbody>
 </table>